Yantiomene/docta/.trae/rules/project_rules.md

 - API Communication: Use Next.js Server Actions for mutations (creating polls, voting).
 Fetch data in Server Components using the Supabase client.
 - Utility Libraries: A library like qrcode.react for generating QR codes.

+### Library Adoption Policy
+- I may suggest additional libraries when they provide clear value (e.g., improved DX, performance, security, or reduced complexity).
+- I will not install or integrate any new library without your explicit approval.
+- Each suggestion will include: rationale, scope of usage, impact on bundle size/perf, and any maintenance/security considerations.
+- After your validation, I will proceed with minimal, targeted integration consistent with the existing stack.

 ## Architecture & Code Style